lekterable/perfekt/README.md

 ### `groups`

-This defines how commits will be grouped inside of the release block, each array is a separate group where the first item is it's header and the rest are commit types which will be associated with it.
+Used to define how commits should be grouped inside of the release block.

+Each object is a separate group.
+The `name` property will be used as the group's header and the `types` array contains all commit types which will be associated with it.

 All commits with unmatched types will become a part of the `Misc` group.

-commit type comes from: `type(scope?): message`
+> commit type comes from: `type(scope?): message`

 Default:

-`[['## Features', 'feat', 'feature'], ['## Fixes', 'fix']]`
+`[ { name: '## Features', types: ['feat', 'feature'] }, { name: '## Fixes', types: ['fix'] } ]`

 ### `miscFormat`